 1.2 Benefits of the Java Stack:

-Platform independence and cross-platform compatibility.
+Platform freedom and cross-platform compatibility.

-Rich ecosystem of libraries, frameworks, and tools.
+Rich biological system of libraries, frameworks, and tools.

 Strong community support and extensive documentation.